Hans Larsen's Unique Falling Block Rifles

 Frequently Asked Questions

-Who was Hans Larsen and why is he significant in firearms history?
+Who was Hans Larsen and what is his significance in firearms history?

-What is unique about the Hans Larsen falling block action?
+What is the key feature of the Hans Larsen Falling Block Rifle's action?

-Hans Larsen rifles are considered very rare, particularly in the United States.
-Most surviving examples were likely brought over by Norwegian immigrants, making them highly sought-after by collectors.
+No, Hans Larsen rifles are considered very rare, especially in the United States.
+Most examples found in the US were likely brought over by Norwegian immigrants, making them highly sought-after collector's items.

 More Gunsmithing & DIY Videos You Might Like